nouritej/pcl/openni_PCL_viewer/README.md

 About
 -----------------------------------
-Example shows how to capture a point cloud.
+Example shows how to capture a point cloud and visualize it.

 You will need a common Kinect device,PCL and OpenNI.